MacGyver (2016 TV series) season 4: Episodes

 The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "U.S. viewers (millions)" refers to the number of viewers in the U.S. in millions who watched the episode as it was aired.

 Production

 Development

 On May 9, 2019, CBS renewed MacGyver for a fourth season, with Terry Matalas replacing Craig O'Neill as co-showrunner alongside Peter M. Lenkov.
 It was later revealed that the season would premiere on February 7, 2020, after being pushed to mid-season to make room for Magnum P.I. on CBS' Friday schedule.
 On November 6, 2019, it was revealed that CBS had ordered nine additional episodes which would’ve brought the season order to twenty-two episodes.
 However, on March 14, 2020, it was announced that production on the fourth season had been shut down due to the COVID-19 pandemic.
 As a result, CBS later decided to save some of the remaining episodes for season 5 and end season 4 after episode thirteen.
-Following the conclusion of the season, Lenkov was fired from both MacGyver and Magnum P.I. on July 7, 2020, following allegations that he created a toxic work environment.
-Lenkov had also been the showrunner of Hawaii Five-0, which concluded in April 2020, three months before his firing.
-He was replaced by Monica Macer for season five.
-In response the Lenkov's firing, series star Lucas Till said that Lenkov's actions caused him to feel suicidal and that Lenkov bullied, verbally abused, and body-shamed him, which a spokesperson for Lenkov claimed was not true.